tracker code

 2

-Recirculation ventilation systems should be set to full fresh air flow to avoid re-distributing infected or contaminated air back into rooms; otherwise, deploy in duct Germicidal Ultraviolet (UV-C) to supplement more conventional building filters; or upgrade to MERV13 to HEPA Filters range to protect from coronavirus.
+Recirculation ventilation systems should be set to full fresh air flow to avoid re-distributing infected or contaminated air back into rooms; otherwise, deploy in duct Germicidal Ultraviolet (GUV) to supplement more conventional building filters; or upgrade to MERV13 to HEPA Filters range to protect from coronavirus.

 3